olivernybroe/LaraCalendar/readme.md

 Documentation is still in development.

 ## Introduction
-When building a calendar it can be troublesome dealing with recurring events.
-This package tries to solve this problem by making an easy to use builder syntax with extensibility. <br>
+Building a calendar can be troublesome, especially when you deal with recurring events.
+This package tries to solve this problem by making an easy to use event builder with extensibility. <br>

 Install it via composer
 ```